farzingkh/RTAB-ros-mapping/README.md

 # ChaseIt
-ROS simulation of a differential drive mobile robot following a ballusing camera
+ROS simulation of a four wheeled mobile robot with skid steer control following a ball using a camera

 ### Directory Structure
 <pre><font color="#3465A4"><b>.</b></font>